rafe-sh/Astro/README.md

 - `pdf/`: 📄 Contains PDFs of my research papers and presentations.

 - `sessions_data/`: 🚀 Contains data sets used in my astrophysics sessions.

+## Contributions
+Contributions to this repository are welcome!
+If you have any astrophysics-related code, data, or notebooks that you'd like to share, feel free to open a pull request.
+Let's explore the cosmos together! 🌌🚀